Focus on the Family Refuses to Give Evidence for Their Claims About the Hope Restored Marriage Intensives

 About me: I'm a devout Evangelical Christian who attends church, tithes, volunteers, and serves.
 I've been leading divorce recovery groups in conservative churches since 1998.
 I have donated thousands of dollars to Focus on the Family.
 I've listened to their broadcasts since the 1980s, subscribed to their magazines, and gotten dozens if not hundreds of their books.
 I sent my kids on their overseas Brio missions trips.
 I am criticizing Focus on the Family's articles on abuse and divorce.
 I am not criticizing their other articles on adoption, foster care, politics, or other topics.

-Focus on the Family Claims their Expensive "Hope Restored" Marriage Intensives are Miraculous
+Critique: Focus on the Family and their Expensive “Hope Restored” Marriage Intensives

 Focus on the Family refuses to give evidence of this claim.
 (See their response to my email, below).
-They want us to take their word for their success rates, but where's the proof?
+They want us to take their word for their success rates, but where’s the proof?
 Have any neutral third-party organizations contacted all their former participants?
-If a survey was done, why won't they share a summary with us?
+If a survey was done, why won’t they share their survey methods with us?

 The president of Focus on the Family, Jim Daly, calls Hope Restored "marriage ER."
 ER means "emergency room."
 In other words, he's saying this is a program for marriages that need emergency intervention.
 The average person knows Jim isn't talking about marriages that need a few more communication skills, problem-solving techniques, or conflict-resolution strategies.
 These are really bad marriages, ones that are destructive or dangerous, not merely disappointing.